-After the North American Katie Zaferes have achieved what has been their fourth victory of the season, it was the boys' turn, with Javier Gómez Noya 5 times world champion, Fernando Alarza, third in the World ranking, Mario Mola 3 times World Champion consecutively top, Vicente Hernández and Antonio Serrat.
+After the American Katie Zaferes have achieved what has been their fourth victory of the season, it was the boys' turn, with Javier Gómez Noya 5 times world champion, Fernando Alarza, third in the World ranking, Mario Mola 3 times world champion consecutively top, Vicente Hernández and Antonio Serrat.

-The start of the competition had to be overtaken due to the threat of a strong electrical storm.
+The start of the competition had to be brought forward due to the threat of a strong electrical storm.

-The race, which was held over distance sprint, began with the 750 meters of swimming where the first to leave the water was the South African Henri Schoeman, one of the best swimmers of the circuit, leaving with 2 second of advantage over Richard Varga and 6 over the rest of the group that left very stretched, Noya left in 11º to 12 seconds, Chente 14º to 14, Mola 18º to 18, Serrat 20º to 19 and Alarza 24º to 21.
+The test, which was held over sprint distance, started with the 750-meter swim where the first to emerge from the water was the South African.
+Henri Schoeman, one of the best swimmers on the circuit, leaving 2 seconds ahead of Richard Varga and 6 seconds over the rest of the group, who was very stretched, Noya started in 11th to 12th seconds, Chente 14th to 14th, Mola 18th to 18th, Serrat 20th to 19 and Alarza 24º to 21.

-Henri Schoeman He received a Second 10 penalty when riding early on the bicycle at the transition mounting point, which could decide the race.
+Henri Schoeman He received a 10 second penalty by pre-riding the bike at the transition mount point, which could decide the race.

-In the beginning of the cycling sector of 20 kilometers, quickly the squad was unified with all the favorites after it had broken in the transition to the bike.
-The good news is that we could see Mario Mola in the head group with good feelings along with the rest of the Spaniards where Antonio Serrat stood out, pulling several times from the group.
+At the start of the 20 kilometer cycling sector, the peloton quickly merged with all the favorites after it had broken down in the transition to cycling.
+The good news is that we could see Mario Mola in the leading group with good feelings along with the rest of the Spaniards where Antonio Serrat stood out pulling the group several times.

 The group was unified and rolled very fast throughout the segment, suffering several falls among its members, with a strong wind from the approaching storm.

-Finally, they all arrived together with Noya in the lead to face the last thrilling 5 kilometers of foot race
+Finally, they all came together with Noya in the lead to face the last exciting 5 kilometers of foot race

-In a quick transition Jelle Geens, Richard Murray and Kristian Blummenfelt came out very fast with a few meters ahead of the rest of the runners.
+In a quick transition Jelle Geens, Richard Murray and Kristian Blummenfelt came out very fast with a few meters advantage over the rest of the runners.

-Behind Mario Mola, Javier Gomez Noya, Tyler Mislawchuk and Fernando Alarza were slowly rising positions until reaching the head to 3,8 kilometers to the goal.
-At this time Mola began to throw in the head trying to go picking up his teammates, the first to go down was Alarza and then Noya.
+Behind Mario Mola, Javier Gómez Noya, Tyler Mislawchuk and Fernando Alarza were gradually going up positions to reach the leading 3,8 km to the finish.
+At this time Mola began to shoot in the lead trying to go off-hook to his companions, the first to go down was Alarza and then Noya.

-The 4 group stayed together until the last kilometer where we finally saw an exciting sprint with Jelle Geen y Mario Mola finishing the Belgian first and the Spanish second.
-Tyler Mislawchuk has been third, Fernando Alarza 6º and Javier Gómez Noya 9º.
-Antonio Serrat It has been 15º.
+The group of 4 stayed together until the last kilometer where we finally saw an exciting sprint with Jelle Geen y Mario Mola finishing the Belgian first and the Spanish second.
+Tyler Mislawchuk has been third, Fernando Alarza 6º and Javier Gómez Noya 9th.
+Antonio Serrat It was 15th.
 Vicente Hernández has not finished the test

 1 Jelle Geens 00: 53: 49